 - Open your workflow in Studio.

 - In the Project panel, right-click a test case and select Add Test Data.
+Alternatively, you can select multiple test cases in your project if you want to add test data to all of them.

 - Browse for your XLSX or CSV file and then select the Worksheet.
 If you have an updated JSON file, you can select that from the dropdown list.